Creating your first Ilograph diagram in 5 minutes

 Renaming a resource

-These errors result because these relations are referencing a resource (Data Store X) that no longer exists.
+These warnings result because these relations are referencing a resource (Data Store X) that no longer exists.
 To fix, merely update these references as well:

 Saving your diagram